femboyfin/dbdideas/survivor_perks.md

 ## [Boil Over](<https://deadbydaylight.wiki.gg/wiki/Boil_Over>) 😷 *🗑️ (on most maps)*

-- Grants the ability for all Survivors to read the Auras of all Hooks within **16 meters** of the carried Survivor
+- Grants the ability for all survivors to read the auras of all Hooks within **16 meters** of the carried survivor
   - Adds an info effect to the perk.
-- Now increases the Sabotage speed of Survivor(s) within **16 meters** by **15%**
+- Now increases the Sabotage speed of survivors within **16 meters** by **15%**
   - Plays further into the idea of it being a "come and help me perk", making it viable to encourage sabotage-based team-play without overshadowing Saboteur.
-- Allows the Survivor to control the direction of the killer's wiggle strafes
+- Allows the survivor to control the direction of the killer's wiggle strafes
   - Adds a unique wiggle effect that plays into the theme of the perk, while accommodating for the nerf below in a way that hopefully makes the perk more consistent across maps without feeling too cheesy or weak.
 - Removed **33%** wiggle progression penalty when falling from a height
-  - This was an unhealthy portion of the perk that fundamentally relied on sort of cheesy map abuse to see proper value, in general only receiving value when there's little to no counterplay from the Killer side.
+  - This was an unhealthy portion of the perk that fundamentally relied on sort of cheesy map abuse to see proper value, in general only receiving value when there's little to no counterplay from the killer side.

 ## [Bond](<https://deadbydaylight.wiki.gg/wiki/Bond>)

-- Additionally shows your teammates within range your Aura
+- Additionally shows your teammates within range your aura
   - Quality of life change, improving it further where it already performs best, in smaller party sizes.

 ## [Boon: Circle of Healing](<https://deadbydaylight.wiki.gg/wiki/Boon:_Circle_of_Healing>) 🗑️ 🔬

-- Apply the healing bonus to self-heal (does not directly allow self heal, requires a med-kit or Self Care)
+- Apply the healing bonus to self-heal (does not directly allow self heal, requires a Med-Kit or Self Care)
   - Substantially increases the viability of the perk by adding a strong secondary use-case without trumping other healing perks and still encouraging multi-heal-perk synergies.

 or